Thrombosis Emerges as Significant Risk for COVID-19 Patients

 The idea that the risk of blood clots is greater for COVID-19 patients than other severely ill patients began emerging in early reports from China a few months ago.

-“But the gravity of these clotting disorders in COVID-19 only became clear over the past three to four weeks as we’ve started seeing these patients here,” says Behnood Bikdeli, MD, MS, a cardiovascular medicine fellow at Columbia University Irving Medical Center and a specialist in thrombosis.
+“But the gravity of these clotting disorders in COVID-19 only became clear over the past three to four weeks as we’ve started seeing these patients here,” says Behnood Bikdeli, MD, MS, a cardiovascular medicine fellow at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center and a specialist in thrombosis.

 “Clotting is causing damage to other organs, and in my experience, it’s above and beyond what we’ve seen in other acutely ill patients,” Bikdeli says.
 “These patients have such different blood profiles from what we usually encounter.”

 Blood clots can travel to the brain to cause strokes, the heart to cause heart attacks, and the lung to cause pulmonary embolisms, but physicians also report clot-related damage in other organs and in the lower legs of COVID-19 patients.

 Bikdeli and Mahesh Madhavan, MD, another Columbia cardiology fellow, gathered more than 40 experts in cardiology and thrombosis from around the world to create consensus guidelines for treating clots in COVID-19 patients.

 “In just the first few weeks of seeing COVID patients at CUIMC, we saw a lot of thrombotic complications,” Madhavan says.
 “That led us to reach out to other groups and put our heads together with other experts to review what is known and identify areas that need further attention and study.”

 It is still unclear how the new coronavirus affects clotting and coagulation of blood cells.